 The Department of Chemistry has updated its parental leave policy to support graduate students within six months following the birth or adoption of a child.
 The leave will commence no earlier than two weeks before the due date/arrival of the child.
 Our goal is to proactively provide support to the idea that having children is compatible with pursuing an academic career.
 Expectant parents are encouraged, well in advance, to discuss timing with their supervisor and the Graduate Office in order to make appropriate arrangements with respect to their research, TA, and course work.

-Students will be financially supported for a period of up to six months with a funding package equivalent to support at the Chemistry funded cohort rate (take-home is currently $22,100 per annum,or $1840/month).
-The package may include contributions from NSERC/CIHR fellowships, grant support, and from the Department of Chemistry.
+Students will be financially supported for a period of up to six months with a funding package equivalent to support at the Chemistry funded cohort rate (see Financial Information for current take-home value).
+The package may include contributions from NSERC/CIHR fellowships, grant support, SGS parental grant and from the Department of Chemistry.
 For those who are eligible for the parental/adoption leave under the CUPE 3902 Unit 1 provisions, this contribution will form part of the funding package.

 Parental leaves will continue to be governed by the School of Graduate Studies policy on leaves of absence.
 Periods of leave are not counted as time toward degree.
 Students must fill out the SGS Leave Request form and submit it to the Chemistry Graduate Office.
 Once on leave, students pay no fees.
 SGS views leaves as normally commencing and ending on the beginning and end of a term.
 When a parental leave is to start or end in the middle of a term, then Chemistry, at the behest of the student, will contact the Director of Students Services in SGS to make special arrangements with respect to fees.